Variety is both a blessing and a curse in the world of PC gaming.

 S-Tier

-The first tier is comprised of the very best, most powerful GPUs currently on the market.
+The first tier is composed of the very best and most powerful GPUs currently on the market.

 Nvidia GPUs | AMD GPUs |